vueuse/schema-org/docs/schema/webpage.md

   /**
    * The time at which the page was originally published, in ISO 8601 format; e.g., 2015-10-31T16:10:29+00:00.
    */
-  datePublished?: string|Date
+  datePublished?: ResolvableDate
   /**
    * The time at which the page was last modified, in ISO 8601 format; e.g., 2015-10-31T16:10:29+00:00.
    */
-  dateModified?: string|Date
+  dateModified?: ResolvableDate
   /**
    * A reference-by-ID to a node representing the page's featured image.
    */
-  primaryImageOfPage?: ImageObject|IdReference
+  primaryImageOfPage?: SingleImageInput
   /**
    * A reference-by-ID to a node representing the page's breadrumb structure.
    */
-  breadcrumb?: BreadcrumbList|IdReference
+  breadcrumb?: MaybeIdReference<BreadcrumbList>
   /**
    * An array of all videos in the page content, referenced by ID.
    */
-  video?: Arrayable<VideoObject|IdReference>
+  video?: Arrayable<MaybeIdReference<VideoObject>>
   /**
    * A SpeakableSpecification object which identifies any content elements suitable for spoken results.
    */